aaronbieber/ssp/content/posts/2018-10-10-change-your-perspective.markdown

 all together with the reflection of the building across the road, I think, makes for an interesting composition.

-{% img modest drop /images/uploads/change-your-perspective/downward-upward.jpg "Downward, Upward" %}
+{{< img "modest drop" "/images/uploads/change-your-perspective/downward-upward.jpg" "Downward, Upward" >}}

 I never would have seen this if I had been focusing my attention on the buildings themselves.
 Try forcing yourself to only shoot things below the